V4Fire/Client/src/components/base/b-virtual-scroll/README.md

   Yes, you can. `b-virtual-scroll` will make requests (one at a time!) until the number of loaded items is greater than or equal to the value specified in `chunkSize`.

+- Can I render a different number of items on each render cycle?

+  Yes, you can. `b-virtual-scroll` provides two options:

+  1. Specify the `chunkSize` prop as a function that returns a number depending on something.
+Let’s say we want to render 6 elements at the first render, 12 at the second, and 18 in subsequent ones:

+    ```typescript
+    const chunkSize = (state: VirtualScrollState) => [6, 12, 18][state.renderPage] ??
+18
+    ```

+  2. Use the `itemsFactory` prop and return any number of elements from this function.

 - Suppose I want to load 1000 data items once and not make any more requests.
 How can I achieve this?

   1. Set `chunkSize` to a suitable value, for example, 10, if you want 10 components to be rendered in one rendering cycle.